ckflight/RADAR_24GHZ_NEURAL_NETWORK/README.md

 The example picture belongs to the movement of my car.
 Doppler shifts can be seen easily as well.
 The example FFT picture belongs to a running video.
 The peak moves from beginning to end.
 Run with radar_result folder to see.
 I cannot upload unparsed data from radar to github.
-I uploaded parsed and ready to use data in radar_result file.
+Therefore uploaded parsed and ready to use data in radar_result files in 2 parts in zip file.
+Put all .txt files to the same folder and name is as radar_result.

 Matlab uses this radar_result folder's files for Neural Network classification as well.

 PYTHON Files:
 1. Run Parse_Combine_Set.py to combine shots, Radar sends record with one file for each fft image for specified range